metaopt/torchopt/README.md

 ### Meta-Learning API
 <!-- Meta-Learning algorithms often use *inner loop* to update network parameters and compute an *outer loss* then back-propagate the *outer loss*.
 So the optimizer used in the *inner loop* should be differentiable.
 Thanks to the functional design, we can easily realize this requirement. -->
-- We design a base class `TorchOpt.MetaOptimizer` for managing network updates in Meta-Learning.
+- We design a base class `torchopt.MetaOptimizer` for managing network updates in Meta-Learning.
 The constructor of `MetaOptimizer` takes as input the network rather than network parameters. `MetaOptimizer` exposed interface `step(loss)` takes as input the loss for step the network parameter.
 Refer to the tutorial notebook [Meta Optimizer](./tutorials/2_Meta_Optimizer.ipynb) for more details.
-- We offer `TorchOpt.chain` which can apply a list of chainable update transformations.
+- We offer `torchopt.chain` which can apply a list of chainable update transformations.
 Combined with `MetaOptimizer`, it can help you conduct gradient transformation such as gradient clip before the Meta optimizer steps.
 Refer to the tutorial notebook [Meta Optimizer](./tutorials/2_Meta_Optimizer.ipynb) for more details.
 - We observe that different Meta-Learning algorithms vary in inner-loop parameter recovery.
 TorchOpt provides basic functions for users to extract or recover network parameters and optimizer states anytime anywhere they want.
 - Some algorithms such as [MGRL](https://proceedings.neurips.cc/paper/2018/file/2715518c875999308842e3455eda2fe3-Paper.pdf) initialize the inner-loop parameters inherited from previous inner-loop process when conducting a new bi-level process.
 TorchOpt also provides a finer function `stop_gradient` for manipulating the gradient graph, which is helpful for this kind of algortihms.
 Refer to the notebook [Stop Gradient](./tutorials/4_Stop_Gradient.ipynb) for more details.